The Trapp family and the First World War

 Escape to America

-The Nazi era and the Second World War started to become a real threat to the family.
-Georg von Trapp was against the morals and ideas of Adolf Hitler and the family, after giving a concert in America, decided not to return.
-The family settled in Vermont and conducted successful tours in America for many years.
+The Nazi era and the Second World War started to become a real threat to the family, and Georg von Trapp was opposed to Adolf Hitler’s morals and ideals.
+Soon after giving a concert in America, the family decided not to return to Austria.
+They settled in Vermont and conducted successful tours in the USA for many years.